100 Notable alumni of

 -

 Wayne L. Stetski is a Canadian politician and former provincial park Regional Manager.
 He served as the Member of Parliament for Kootenay—Columbia in the 42nd Canadian Parliament.
 He was elected to that position in the 2015 Canadian federal election as a member of the New Democratic Party.
 During that parliament he sponsored two private member bills: one to make the Friday before Thanksgiving Day be known as "National Local Food Day" and another to add various lakes and rivers to Navigable Waters Protection Act.
 Stetski acted as the NDP Critic for National Parks for the duration of the 42nd Canadian Parliament.
-He was defeated in the 2019 Canadian federal election.
+He lost re-election in the 2019 Canadian federal election.

 -